anstropleuton/alcelin/Guidelines.md

 ```
 Use two spaces after tags (e.g., `@param`, `@return`) and two spaces after tag's parameters (e.g., `a`, `b`).

-Do not use articles in the description of tags.
+Do not begin with articles in the description of tags.

 ### Punctuations
 Use periods to end the sentence in a document comment, and not in regular comment.